What Is Sleep Apnea?

 Sleep apnea is just louder snoring

 OSA is a disease with serious cardiovascular, metabolic, and cognitive consequences.
-Snoring is a symptom, but the breathing pauses, hypoxemia, and sleep fragmentation cause systemic damage.
+Snoring is just a symptom — the real damage comes from breathing pauses, hypoxemia, and sleep fragmentation.

 Only people with obesity have sleep apnea

-Although obesity is the main risk factor, lean people with craniofacial anatomical alterations (retrognathia, micrognathia, hypertrophied tonsils) can have significant OSA.
+Although obesity is the main risk factor, lean people with craniofacial abnormalities (retrognathia, micrognathia, hypertrophied tonsils) can also have significant OSA.

 CPAP is uncomfortable and no one can use it

-With the appropriate interface and professional follow-up, the majority of patients adapt to CPAP within 2-4 weeks.
+With the right interface and professional follow-up, most patients adapt to CPAP within 2-4 weeks.
 Modern interfaces are far more comfortable than older ones.

 Surgery cures sleep apnea

-Isolated uvulopalatopharyngoplasty (UPPP) has a success rate of only 40-50%.
-The surgical approach requires careful selection.
-Orthognathic surgery has better results in selected cases.
+Uvulopalatopharyngoplasty (UPPP) alone has a success rate of only 40-50%.
+Surgery requires careful patient selection.
+Orthognathic surgery delivers better results in selected cases.

 When to Seek Help

-Suspicion of sleep apnea should be investigated, especially when there is habitual snoring associated with daytime sleepiness, hypertension, or metabolic risk factors.
+Suspected sleep apnea should be investigated, especially when habitual snoring is paired with daytime sleepiness, hypertension, or metabolic risk factors.

 Frequently Asked Questions about Sleep Apnea

-In obstructive apnea (OSA), the airway collapses mechanically but respiratory effort continues — there is movement of the chest and abdomen but no airflow.
+In obstructive apnea (OSA), the airway collapses mechanically but respiratory effort continues — the chest and abdomen move, but no air flows.
 In central apnea, the brain fails to send the signal to breathe — there is neither effort nor flow.
-The distinction is diagnosed by complete polysomnography, which measures both airflow and respiratory effort.
+The distinction is made by complete polysomnography, which measures both airflow and respiratory effort.

-The AHI (Apnea-Hypopnea Index) is the number of obstructive events per hour of sleep.
+The AHI (Apnea-Hypopnea Index) counts obstructive events per hour of sleep.
 AHI 5-14 = mild OSA; AHI 15-29 = moderate OSA; AHI greater than or equal to 30 = severe OSA.
-Below 5 in adults is considered normal.
-The AHI should be interpreted together with the minimum oxygen saturation and the daytime sleepiness scale.
+Below 5 is normal in adults.
+Interpret the AHI alongside the minimum oxygen saturation and a daytime sleepiness scale.

-CPAP is superior to the intraoral device in AHI reduction and is the gold standard for moderate to severe OSA.
-The mandibular advancement device is better tolerated long-term by many patients and is effective for mild to moderate OSA.
-The choice should be individualized by the physician considering severity, anatomy, tolerance, and patient preference.
-Both are effective if used regularly.
+CPAP reduces the AHI more than intraoral devices and is the gold standard for moderate to severe OSA.
+The mandibular advancement device is better tolerated long-term by many patients and works well for mild to moderate OSA.
+The physician should individualize the choice based on severity, anatomy, tolerance, and patient preference.
+Both work — if used regularly.

-Improvement in daytime sleepiness and mood begins in the first week.
-Reduction in blood pressure and cardiovascular markers takes weeks to months.
-For maximum cardiovascular benefit, use of at least 4 hours per night on more than 70% of nights is recommended.
-Patients who use CPAP for more than 6 hours have the greatest benefits.
+Daytime sleepiness and mood improve in the first week.
+Blood pressure and cardiovascular markers take weeks to months to drop.
+For maximum cardiovascular benefit, aim for at least 4 hours per night on more than 70% of nights.
+Patients who use CPAP for more than 6 hours get the greatest benefits.

 Yes.
-Home polysomnography (type III) is a valid option for OSA screening in patients with high clinical probability (STOP-BANG greater than or equal to 5) and without other sleep disorders.
+Home polysomnography (type III) is a valid OSA screening option for patients with high clinical probability (STOP-BANG greater than or equal to 5) and no other sleep disorders.
 It monitors airflow, respiratory effort, oxygen saturation, and body position.
-It does not assess sleep staging or detect other disorders (periodic limb movements, parasomnias), for which complete laboratory polysomnography is required.
+It does not assess sleep staging or detect other disorders (periodic limb movements, parasomnias) — complete laboratory polysomnography is required for those.

-Habitual snoring in children should always be investigated.
-The most common cause is hypertrophy of the adenoids and tonsils.
-Pediatric OSA can cause growth delay, behavioral problems, school difficulty, and, in severe cases, cardiac complications.
-Pediatric polysomnography has different criteria from the adult — any AHI greater than or equal to 1 in a child is abnormal.
+Always investigate habitual snoring in children.
+The most common cause is enlarged adenoids and tonsils.
+Pediatric OSA can cause growth delay, behavioral problems, school difficulties, and, in severe cases, cardiac complications.
+Pediatric polysomnography uses different criteria than the adult version — any AHI greater than or equal to 1 in a child is abnormal.
 Tonsillectomy with adenoidectomy is curative in 80-90% of cases.

 No, not for moderate to severe OSA.
-For mild OSA, the trial by Freire et al. (2007) suggests a possible reduction in AHI with electroacupuncture as an adjunct; the evidence is limited to this small study.
-For moderate to severe OSA, CPAP remains the first-line treatment — acupuncture does not replace it.
-Control polysomnography after the acupuncture cycle is essential to confirm any objective reduction.
+In mild OSA, the trial by Freire et al. (2007) suggests electroacupuncture may reduce the AHI as an adjunct, though the evidence is limited to that small study.
+For moderate to severe OSA, CPAP remains first-line — acupuncture does not replace it.
+Follow-up polysomnography after the acupuncture cycle is essential to confirm any objective reduction.

-Yes, very relevant.
+Yes — strongly.
 OSA is one of the main secondary causes of resistant hypertension (elevated BP despite 3 or more medications).
-Intermittent hypoxemia and nocturnal sympathetic activation chronically raise blood pressure.
-Adequate treatment of OSA with CPAP can reduce systolic pressure by 2-5 mmHg and, in some cases, allow reduction of antihypertensives.
+Intermittent hypoxemia and nighttime sympathetic activation chronically raise blood pressure.
+Treating OSA adequately with CPAP can lower systolic pressure by 2-5 mmHg and, in some cases, allow antihypertensives to be reduced.

 AHI greater than or equal to 30 events per hour defines severe OSA.
-However, real severity also depends on the minimum oxygen saturation — desaturations below 80% indicate elevated cardiovascular risk independently of the AHI.
-The index of time with saturation below 90% (T90) is another important marker of accumulated hypoxemia during sleep.
+But real severity also depends on the minimum oxygen saturation — desaturations below 80% signal elevated cardiovascular risk regardless of the AHI.
+The time spent with saturation below 90% (T90) is another important marker of accumulated hypoxemia during sleep.

-For mild OSA associated with obesity, substantial weight loss can completely eliminate apnea.
-Bariatric surgery in patients with morbid obesity cures OSA in 60-80% of cases.
-Orthognathic surgeries (maxillomandibular advancement) have a success rate of 80-90% in selected anatomical cases.
-For most patients, CPAP is a long-term treatment — effective while used, but with no disease-modifying effect.
+In mild OSA tied to obesity, substantial weight loss can eliminate apnea entirely.
+Bariatric surgery cures OSA in 60-80% of patients with morbid obesity.
+Orthognathic surgery (maxillomandibular advancement) has an 80-90% success rate in selected anatomical cases.
+For most patients, CPAP is a long-term treatment — effective while used, but not disease-modifying.

 Related Reading